CharlieDigital/covidcureid/README.md

 2. From the `CovidCureIdApp` directory, run `dotnet add package Microsoft.Azure.WebJobs.Extensions.Storage`
 3. From the `CovidCureIdApp` directory, run `dotnet add package Microsoft.Azure.WebJobs.Extensions.Storage.Queues --prerelease`
 4. From the `CovidCureIdApp` directory, run `dotnet add package Microsoft.Azure.WebJobs.Extensions.CosmosDB`
+5. From the `CovidCureIdApp` directory, run `dotnet add package Microsoft.Azure.Cosmos`
+6. From the `CovidCureIdApp` directory, run `dotnet add package Microsoft.Azure.Functions.Extensions`
-5. Create a directory `Functions` under `CovidCureIdApp` and then run `func new` to create new Functions
+7. Create a directory `Functions` under `CovidCureIdApp` and then run `func new` to create new Functions

 To create the locally emulated blob storage, use the following: